 Exposure therapy for PTSD asks clients to directly describe and explore trauma-related memories, objects, emotions, or places.
 Intense emotions are evoked (e.g., sadness, anxiety) but eventually decrease, desensitizing clients through repeated encounters with traumatic material.
 Careful monitoring of the pace and appropriateness of exposure-based interventions is necessary to prevent re-traumatization (clients can become conditioned to fear the trauma-related material even more).
 Clients must have ample time to process their memories and integrate cognition and affect, so some sessions can last for 1.5 hours or more.
 For simple cases, exposure can work in as few as 9 sessions; more complex cases may require 20 or more sessions (Foa, Hembree, & Rothbaum, 2007).
 Various techniques can expose the client to traumatic material.
 Two of the more common methods are exposure through imagery and in vivo (“real life”) exposure.

 While exposure therapy is a proven model in the treatment of trauma, use of this modality is increasingly rare due to the potential of adverse reactions, such as exacerbation of symptoms and traumatization.

-The list of therapeutic techniques goes on, and the professionals at HHPC are qualified to provide many of the evidence-based treatments.
-Through the screening, assessment, placement, treatment planning, aftercare planning, and all other stages of your care, here at HHPC, your input and collaboration is what determines the plan of care.
-We believe you are the best source of information about you and you are the most important person in your treatment.
-Our fully-qualified and experience clinical team can help you gain the skills you need to address the trauma, its symptoms, and begin to live the life you have always wanted.
+Your input and collaboration is an important part of what determines your plan of care.
+We believe you are the best source of information about you.
+You are the most important person in your treatment.
+Our fully-qualified and experienced clinical team can help you gain the skills you need to address the trauma, its symptoms, and begin to live the life you have always wanted.